raceintospace/raceintospace/doc/manual/manual.md

 Anyone who is not assigned to a crew (or not assigned to a *full* crew) will return to the Astronaut Complex / Cosmonaut Center when you leave this screen.

-Your spacepeople prefer being assigned to a crew (so long as it's a compatible one) to languishing back at the Complex/Center.
+Your spacepeople prefer being assigned to a compatible crew to languishing back at the Complex/Center.
 Space successes, especially firsts, improve the morale of all your people.
 Failures and deaths are damaging to morale.
 Your people also enjoy being assigned to the primary crew of a mission.

 <table>
   <tr>